kniffen/TruckSim-Telemetry/README.md

 truckSimTelemetry.getJob()        // -> Parsed job data
 truckSimTelemetry.getNavigation() // -> Parsed navigational data
 ```

-Fot more details about events and functions visit the [documentation](http://trucksimtelemetry.kniffentechnologies.net/) page
+Fot more details about events and functions see the [documentation](http://trucksimtelemetry.kniffentechnologies.net/) page

-## Demo
+### Demo
-To help visualize the data you can use the [Demo app](https://github.com/kniffen/TruckSim-Telemetry-Demo)
+To help visualize the data you can use this [Demo app](https://github.com/kniffen/TruckSim-Telemetry-Demo)

 ![demo screenshot](https://raw.githubusercontent.com/kniffen/TruckSim-Telemetry-Demo/master/screenshot.jpg)

+## License
+This project is licensed under the MIT License - see the LICENSE file for details